mdw-nl/anonymizer/README.md

+This anonymizer class takes a folder with dicom files and anonymizes according to the recipes.
+The digioneinfrastructure shares the recipes folder.
+If you don't use the digione infrastructure repository the paths: self.recipe_path and need to be corrected self.patient_lookup_csv.
+Private tags are added via the variables.yaml file for this the config_handler is changed that way it can handle yaml files with different names.
+For now the variables.yaml is placed in this repository maybe later place in the digioneinfrastructure and share it with the volumes.
+Now it automtically clears the folder where the data needs to be stored for final use it might needs to be disabled.

 The difference between this version and CTP:
 - The hashuid is probably based on a different hash so the produced value is not the same.
 The hash used is the only hash in the deid package that gives a deterministic uid answer.
 - For the hashuid needs to be given a prefix this is it the org_id.
 This is is the only variable that needs to be hard coded into the recipe.dicom.